Tight Inapproximability of Target Set Reconfiguration: Proof of Theorem 1.1

 Our gap-preserving reduction from \prb{Target Set Selection} to \prb{Minmax Target Set Reconfiguration} is described as follows.
 We first introduce \emph{one-way gadgets} \cite{kyncl2017irreversible,charikar2016approximating,bazgan2014parameterizeda}.

-\begin{definition}[one-way gadget \cite{kyncl2017irreversible,charikar2016approximating,bazgan2014parameterizeda}] A \emph{one-way gadget} is defined as a graph $D=(V,E,\tau)$ such that
+\begin{definition}[One-way gadget \cite{kyncl2017irreversible,charikar2016approximating,bazgan2014parameterizeda}] A \emph{one-way gadget} is defined as a graph $D=(V,E,\tau)$ such that

 The vertices of $V$ are called the \emph{internal vertices} of $D$.
-We say that $D$ \emph{connects from vertex $v$ to vertex $w$} if there exist two edges $(v,t)$ and $(w,h)$; $v$ is called the \emph{tail} and $w$ is called the \emph{head} of $D$. \end{definition} Observe that tail $v$ activates all internal vertices $t,h,b_1,b_2$, but head $w$ does not.
+We say that $D$ \emph{connects from vertex $v$ to vertex $w$} if there exist two edges $(v,t)$ and $(w,h)$; $v$ is called the \emph{tail} and $w$ is called the \emph{head} of $D$. \end{definition}

+Observe that an active tail $v$ activates all internal vertices $t$, $h$, $b_1$, and $b_2$, but an active head $w$ does not.

 Let $G=(V,E,\tau)$ be a graph on $n$ vertices representing an instance of \prb{Target Set Selection}.
 Without loss of generality, we can assume that $G$ has no isolated vertices.
 Hereafter, let $d_v$ denote the degree of $v$.
-Given integer $\ell \in \bbN$, we construct a new graph $H$ as follows:
+Given a positive integer $\ell \in \bbN$, we construct a new graph $H$ as follows.

-\begin{itembox}[l]{\textbf{Construction of $H$.}}
+\begin{itembox}[l]{Construction of $H$}

 \end{itembox}